 Bondolio Olive Oil

 With its red clay tile roof and decorative Italian-style clay pots, Bondolio Olive Oil looks like a slice of Italy.
 Karen Bond and her husband Malcolm turned this former almond farm into an olive orchard after a trip to southern Italy.
-Then they imported and quarantined 1,200 Sicilian trees for two years before they harvested their first crop in 2009.
-It’s just under an 11-mile bike ride from Davis, California, one of the nation’s best bicycle cities.
-Once at the farm, take a tour of the mill and orchard (offered by appointment only).
-Then, do an outdoor tasting of the farm’s balsamic vinegars paired with pizza made from the built-in-Tuscany wood-burning brick oven.
+Then, they imported and quarantined 1,200 Sicilian trees for two years before they harvested their first crop in 2009.
+Conveniently, Bondolio is just under an 11-mile bike ride from Davis, one of the nation’s best bicycle cities: Once at the farm, take a tour of the mill and orchard (offered by appointment only).
+Then, enjoy an outdoor tasting of the farm’s balsamic vinegars paired with pizza made from the built-in-Tuscany wood-burning brick oven.

-Thanks to its Mediterranean climate, this region of California is known as the fruit and breadbasket of the world, and its delicious olive oils are no exception.
+Thanks to its Mediterranean climate, this region of California is known as the fruit and breadbasket of the world—unsurprisingly, it has delicious olive oils, too.

 Texas Hill Country Olive Company

 Dripping Springs, Texas

 The rolling hills in this Lone Star region—similar to those of Tuscany—make it good for growing olive orchards.
 Located 30 miles west of Austin, Texas Hill Country Olive Company is home to a certified-organic olive orchard that has five varieties of olives and a built-in-Florence mill.
 Enjoy sangria and try EVOOs and fruit-infused balsamic vinegars while on its $15 lunch-and-tour, offered four times a day on Fridays and Saturdays.

 Bella Vista Ranch